An easy and quick meal: ground beef and potatoes skillet with zucchini and herbs.

 - 1 tablespoon olive oil

-- 500 g/ 1 lbs ground beef
+- 1 lb ground beef

-- 1 onion
+- 1 medium onion

 - 4 garlic cloves

-- 500 g/ 1 lbs zucchini
+- 1 lb zucchini

 - 1 red bell pepper

 - 1 cup vegetable broth

-- 100 ml/ scant ½ cup single or heavy cream
+- 1/2 cup single or heavy cream

-- 2 tablespoons crème fraiche
+- 2 tablespoons crème fraiche See note 2

 - a few sprigs fresh summer savory or thyme See note 3

 - small bunch of chives

-- salt and pepper
+- fine sea salt and black pepper

-- In the meantime halve the zucchini lengthwise and slice the halves.
+- Chop vegetables: In the meantime, halve the zucchini lengthwise and slice the halves.
 Chop the bell pepper into cubes.
-Add both to the skillet and fry for a few minutes.
-Add the broth, cover the pot and cook for about 5 minutes or until the veggies are done to your liking.
-Add the potatoes and heat them again.
+Add both to the skillet and fry for 2-3 minutes.